Johnny328/WDN-contaminant-simultaneous/researchLog.md

+### 20160315
+* Implemented containment distance for each sensor.
+Zone of containment for each vulnerable node.

 ### 20160314
-* max . max formulation makes it impossible to deal with large networks -- the largest distance from vulnerable might be greater than network.
+* max . max formulation makes it impossible to deal with large networks -- the largest distance from vulnerable might be greater than network sizes.

 ### 20160311
 * Fixed bug where b2 wasn't as long as size(incGraph,1)*2.